phreeza/manuscript_axon_potentials/doc/manuscript.md

 are distributed at various distances.
 The distance parameter $\rho$ in Equation \ref{eqn:simple_field_pot} can be interpreted as an average distance in this simplification.

-To aid the convergence of the fit algorithm, an initial guess for the number of fibers $n(z_z)$ was set by hand.
+To aid the convergence of the fit algorithm, an initial guess for the number of fibers $n(z_n)$ was set by hand.
 Initializing the guess to a constant or a fully random number of fibers resulted in a failure to converge.
-However, Gaussian-like initial guesses converged to a single solution, meaning that the specific initial guess did not alter the final fit result.
+However, different Gaussian-like initial guesses converged to a single solution, meaning that the specific initial guess did not alter the final fit result.
+Setting the initial guess for the membrane voltage with different normally distributed values did not affect the outcome of the fit.
 The results shown in @fig:barnowl were obtained with an initial guess of a Gaussian with amplitude 12, centered at penetration depth 725 µm with standard deviation 400 µm.

 Because of the linearity of Equations \ref{eqn:basic}-\ref{eqn:simple_field_pot}
 <!-- dangerous, if equation numbers are changed.
 Please use \ref instead.